-In this article, we discuss four ways by which you can estimate your market size.
+Four ways by which you can estimate your Market Potential

 Use Public Journals

 Using available data on market size and potential is the best way to get started with the estimation process.
 For one, this data is available online for a small fee so there is no time lag in interviewing people and collating their responses.

 Usually, using data from public journals to estimate market potential is considered to provide fast results.
 However, the results may be relatively lower in accuracy.
 For example, some sales reports are only compiled annually.
 So the data you work with may already be a few months old.
 This method is recommended under one of two circumstances:

 - You need a broad estimate of your market potential and wish to understand the rough breakup of the audience